The University of Queensland

 Commonwealth assistance (HELP loans)

 Students enrolled in a Commonwealth Supported Place can either pay their student contributions upfront, or if eligible, can use a HECS-HELP loan to pay their student contributions.
-Visit UQ's Future Students website for information on fees and financial support.
+Visit UQ's Study website for information on fees and financial support.

 Student and Campus Services